Bruges Canal Tour: the best way to explore Bruges, Belgium

 Costs of a canal tour in Bruges

 A boat tour in Bruges is relatively inexpensive.
-You pay about € 10,00 per person for a 30 minutes trip.
-Children up to 11 years old pay around € 6,00, Bruges residents around € 9,00 and children up to 3 years can go along for free.
-The tours are cash only, so don’t forget to bring cash.
-You may also want to bring a few extra euros along to tip your driver.
+You pay about € 12,00 per person for a 30 minutes trip at the dock.
+Children up to 11 years old pay around € 10,00, Bruges residents around € 9,00 and children up to 3 years can go along for free.
+Make sure to reserve your spot online, as tickets get sold out quickly.

 This article is part of the GPSmyCity iOS app.
 You can download it, read this article offline and obtain travel directions (by foot, car or bicycle) to the places mentioned in this article.
 Click here to download it.

 Pin this post if you’re planning to visit Bruges!

 This post may contain affiliate links.
 This means that when you purchase something through my links I earn a small fee at no extra costs to you.
 You still pay the same.
 Win-win!
 Thanks for supporting the work I put into Girlswanderlust.